 Grant Wood: American Gothic and Other Fables

-Mar 2–Jun 10, 2018
+Mar 2–June 10, 2018

-Major support for Grant Wood: American Gothic and Other Fables is provided by the Henry Luce Foundation.
+Major foundation support is provided by the Henry Luce Foundation.

 Major support is also provided by the Barbara Haskell American Fellows Legacy Fund.

 Significant support is provided by The Brown Foundation, Inc., of Houston; The Mr. and Mrs. Raymond J. Horowitz Foundation for the Arts; and public funds from the New York City Department of Cultural Affairs in partnership with the City Council.

 Generous support is provided by John and Mary Pappajohn and the Robert Lehman Foundation, Inc.

 This exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.